 I can think of no better, optimistic, uplifting book than “Moonshots: Creating a World of Abundance”.
 It has everything.
 Science, future, entrepreneurship, innovation, mindset, sustainability, leadership.
-It is my book for 2018.
 It will cheer you up no end.

-I have never dreamed about a book.
+I have never dreamed of a book.
 Until “Moonshots”.
 The question that kept coming through was; what if we had an abundance of energy, food, water, land, computing power, minerals, clean air, etc.?
+How would the world look like in the future?

 The book is a wake-up call.
-I am a member of Abundance360 (highly recommended) and the Singularity University, but I have found myself increasingly pessimistic (and I am an optimist by nature) in my lectures and talks.
+I have found myself increasingly pessimistic (and I am an optimist by nature) in my lectures and talks.
 I am reading too much pessimistic news about climate change and sustainability.
-It was wrecking my head.
+It is wrecking my head.

 Sustainability and scarcity